catherinepope/papermod/content/workshops/resources/an-introduction-to-narrative-cvs.md

 Key features:

-- Much shorter than a traditional CV (sometimes just 2 pages).
+- Much shorter than a traditional CV.
 - Recognises a broader range of outputs.
 - Tells a story, but backed up with facts.
 - Explains *how* and *why*, not just *what*.